HIV/AIDS in Africa: Roadmap on Shared Responsibility and Global Solidarity for AIDS, TB and Malaria Response in Africa

 In 2012, the African Union adopted a Roadmap on Shared Responsibility and Global Solidarity for AIDS, TB and Malaria Response in Africa.

 This Roadmap outlines a set of African-developed strategies to strengthen shared responsibility and international cooperation for achieving sustainable AIDS solutions in Africa by 2015.
 The solutions are organized around three strategic pillars: diversified financing; access to medicines; and enhanced health governance.
 The Roadmap defines goals, results and roles and responsibilities to hold stakeholders accountable for the realization of these solutions between 2012 and 2015.

 Preventing HIV transmission from pregnant women to children

 The Joint United Nations Program on HIV/AIDS reported that the following sixteen African nations in 2012 "ensure[d] that more than three-quarters of pregnant women living with HIV receive antiretroviral medicine to prevent transmission to their child": Botswana, Eswatini, Gabon, Gambia, Ghana, Mauritius, Mozambique, Namibia, Rwanda, São Tomé and Principe, Seychelles, Sierra Leone, South Africa, Tanzania, Zambia and Zimbabwe.

+Organizational Advocacy

+Through the International Conference on AIDS and STIs in Africa (ICASA), Africans gather annually in a collective effort to end HIV/AIDS by 2030 by reclaiming leadership.
+Also, organizations such as Africa Reach work within a Pan-African framework to build an AIDS-free society by focusing on children and young people.

+The late King of Tooro, Oyo Nyimba Kabamba Iguru Rukiidi IV, has been praised by advocates for his contribution to HIV/AIDS advocacy in Uganda and across Africa.
+He served as a UNAIDS appointee, working across Southern and Eastern Africa.
+In 2026, UNAIDS partnered with Zambian communities to roll out lenacapavir alongside the Global Fund to accelerate HIV prevention and treatment.

+Leap Academy, through youth advocacy programs in Nigeria, Cameroon, Senegal, Ghana, and Côte d’Ivoire, collaborates with Frontline AIDS and the Elton John AIDS Foundation to train young leaders in movement building around HIV/AIDS.
+In 2026, one of the fellows, alongside scholars from Bisi Alimi Foundation’s Rainbow Academy Fellowship, developed a policy brief titled “Closing the Enforcement Gap: Enforcing Nigeria’s HIV and AIDS Anti-Discrimination Act 2014 to Guarantee Workplace Compliance and Protect Livelihoods.”

+International Conference on AIDS and STIs in Africa

+Biennially, leaders across the HIV prevention and treatment sector through International Conference on AIDS and STIS in Africa (ICASA) gather to deliberate on global developments, African realities and leadership around global health.
+The event has been hosted in 16 countries and has attracted more than 100,000 direct participants.
+It is the biggest platform in Africa dedicated to the HIV and AIDS response, bringing together activists, scientists, policymakers, health professionals, and community members.

+In 2025, the 23rd edition of the conference was held from December 2 to 8 in Accra, Ghana bringing dialogues, innovation and equity around HIV prevention.
+The 24th edition will be held in Benin Republic from December 5 to 9, 2027.